 1. Master the fundamental networking concepts like the OSI model, TCP/IP, routing protocols, switching, and security.

-2. Answer your answers with relevant examples from your own experience.
+2. Answer your questions with relevant examples from your own experience.
 Discussing how you applied CCNA concepts in practical situations will make your responses more compelling and memorable.

 3. When answering technical questions, provide precise and to-the-point responses.
 Avoid rambling or going off on tangents.